theventurecity/data-toolkit/README.md

 * Explore the [Google Sheets workbook](https://docs.google.com/spreadsheets/d/1-XnO_eWkRwX-E1fiA2Jkbe3kJvoyoPFsdeW7vnF6zS0/edit#gid=0) these pipelines use to store the data after it gets transformed--the "Load" step.
 It is read-only.
 Therefore, to use this pipeline on your own, you need to create your own copy of this workbook to your Google Drive account.
 * Explore the [Google Data Studio](https://datastudio.google.com/reporting/1xjS__Q6ZUXuUUARkgRvY4spYUw1ePksV/page/ctyj) that reads from the Google Sheets workbook to create the visualizations.
 It is also read-only, so create your own copy under your Google Drive account.

 **2. Mini-Pipeline** notebooks are stand-alone, "full stack" pipelines designed to teach the specifics of a particular subset of startup data analytics, carrying out each step of the Extract-Transform-Load-Visualize process along the way.
 In particular, each "Transform" step contains verbose, commented code and an explanation of the data transformation taking place.
 We suggest you review these Mini-Pipelines first before trying to implement the Full Pipeline below.

+**Note**: the embedded iFrame visualizations from Google Data Studio do not render in the GitHub version of the notebooks.
+To see the visuals, visit the Colab version of the notebook or visit the [Google Data Studio dashboard](https://datastudio.google.com/reporting/1xjS__Q6ZUXuUUARkgRvY4spYUw1ePksV/page/ctyj).

-* The **Mini-Pipeline: MAU Growth Accounting** notebook ([GitHub]() | [Colab](https://colab.research.google.com/drive/1moHa4Mcycwsz7Fq6T_5Zou1Zunt0afiI)) aggregates DAU Decorated at a monthly level, categorizes different types of users in each month, and then uses that information to arrive at a measure for growth efficiency called the Quick Ratio.
+* The **Mini-Pipeline: MAU Growth Accounting** notebook ([GitHub](Mini_Pipeline_MAU_Growth_Accounting.ipynb) | [Colab](https://colab.research.google.com/drive/1moHa4Mcycwsz7Fq6T_5Zou1Zunt0afiI)) aggregates DAU Decorated at a monthly level, categorizes different types of users in each month, and then uses that information to arrive at a measure for growth efficiency called the Quick Ratio.
 Be sure to check out our post introducing this concept, [Quick Ratio as a Shortcut to Understand Product Growth](https://medium.com/theventurecity/quick-ratio-as-a-shortcut-to-understand-product-growth-ae60212bd371).

     * Further reading: Our post on [Rolling Quick Ratios for Product Decision-Making](https://medium.com/theventurecity/rolling-quick-ratios-for-product-decision-making-ec758166a10f)